sophon-ai-algo/examples/simple/yolov34/README.md

 # 1. Introduction

-This is a simple demo to run yolov3/yolov4 with BMNNSDK2.
+This is a simple demo to run yolov3/yolov4 with SophonSDK.

 # 2. Usage

-- init bmnnsdk2 first: please refer to [BMNNSDK2 Introduction Notes](https://sophgo-doc.gitbook.io/bmnnsdk2-bm1684/bmnnsdk2/setup)
+- init SophonSDK first: please refer to [SophonSDK Tutorial](https://sophgo-doc.gitbook.io/sophonsdk3/sophonsdk/setup)
 - Remember to use your own anchors, mask and classes number config values in `cpp/yolov3.hpp` and `python/configs/*.yml`
-- Deploy on SE5, remember to [set the environmental variables](https://sophgo-doc.gitbook.io/bmnnsdk2-bm1684/bmnnsdk2/setup/on-soc#1.5.3.3-yun-hang-huan-jing-pei-zhi)
+- Deploy on arm SoC SE/SM, remember to [set the environmental variables](https://sophgo-doc.gitbook.io/sophonsdk3/sophonsdk/setup/on-soc#1.5.3.2-yun-hang-huan-jing-pei-zhi)
 - For INT8 BModel, do not forget the scale factors for input and output tensors

 ## 2.1 prepare test data